 The workshop is ready for you to begin RIGHT NOW!

-In this 1-hour, self-paced workshop you will learn 5 of the key foundational understandings that every coach – especially those new to the role – needs to know!
+In this 30-min, self-paced workshop you will learn 5 of the key skillset and mindset shifts that every classroom teacher moving into a coaching role needs to know!

 Including how to:

 - Your Leadership Mindset: recognizing the power of influential leadership